 Ok – So what else do I need to do to promote my Etsy shop on Pinterest?

-Well. – the best way to drive traffic to your Etsy shop is to get a Website of your own.
+Well. – the best way to drive traffic to your Etsy shop is to get your own website.

 How do you do this?